sshovkov/raspberry-train/README.md

 ```

 `feed_json` outputs a readable format where each `entity` is a distinct type of realtime data.
-In my case, each `entity` is a [trip update](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates) consisting of one or more updates to vehicle stop times.
-Each [StopTimeUpdate](https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate) is the realtime update for arrival and/or departure events for a given stop.
+In my case, each `entity` is a [trip update](https://developers.google.com/transit/gtfs-realtime/guides/trip-updates) consisting of one or more `stop_time_update`s.
+Each [StopTimeUpdate](https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate) is the real time update for arrival and/or departure events at a given stop.

 ```bash
 entity {